Our Cultural, Equity & Inclusion Statement

 Our Staff

-HERO Theatre seeks to give back through community engagement by making our shows accessible to underrepresented communities.
-For our last pre-pandemic production, TROY, by Kilroy-winning playwright Amina Henry – which is inspired by true tales of homelessness in Los Angeles – HERO received a foundation grant to help cover productions costs and, through grass-roots fundraising efforts, was able to bring women living in shelters to the play for free.
-We also provided free round-trip transportation and concessions for shelter residents.
-Our partnership with the shelters continues.
-Most recently, we welcomed back their residents for our production of NOTHING, NOTHING, a Black adaptation of Shakespeare’s beloved comedy Much Ado About Nothing set in a Baptist church.
-NOTHING, NOTHING focused on Black women and joy.
+For our last pre-pandemic production, TROY by Kilroy-winning playwright Amina Henry—based on real stories of homelessness in Los Angeles—we received a foundation grant to help cover production costs.
+Through additional grassroots fundraising, we were able to provide free tickets, round-trip transportation, and concessions for women living in shelters.
+Our partnership with these shelters continues: most recently, we welcomed their residents to our production of NOTHING, NOTHING, a Black adaptation of Shakespeare’s Much Ado About Nothing set in a Baptist church.
+The play centered Black women and joy, furthering our commitment to inclusive and affirming storytelling.